ABOUT

 Research Team on Inclusion and Governance in Latin America - ÉRIGAL

-The research team on Inclusion and Governance in Latin America (ÉRIGAL) was created in 2017 and is led by Françoise Montambeault (Political Science, Université de Montréal).
-The team is interested in major social and political transformations in Latin America that have been taking place since the turn of the 21st century.
+The Research Team on Inclusion and Governance in Latin America (ÉRIGAL) has been created in 2017 (FRQSC Émergence), renewed in 2019 and 2024.
+It is directed by Françoise Montambeault (Université de Montréal) and co-directed since 2024 by Nora Nagels (Université du Québec à Montréal).
+The team is the result of the convergence and complementarity of the research work of its nine members.The team is interested in major social and political transformations in Latin America that have been taking place since the turn of the 21st century.

 The nine researchers from six university institutions are located in three regions (Concordia, McGill, Université de Montréal, ULaval, UQÀM et UQO), come from two linguistic worlds in Quebec and are all political scientists.Their approaches, study fields and methods of research are varied, converging and complementary.